commonsense/CommonConsensus/README.md

     python manage.py runserver xoth.media.mit.edu:80

-Will launch \cc\ on `http://xoth.media.mit.edu`.   **Note:** if you run \cc\ on a port different from 8000 or on a server other than your local machine, you will need to specify this in the client by editing the `BASE_URL` variable in the file `game-client/commonconsensus/util/Settings.as` and recompiling.
+Will launch **CommonConsensus**\ on `http://xoth.media.mit.edu`.   **Note:** if you run **CommonConsensus** on a port different from 8000 or on a server other than your local machine, you will need to specify this in the client by editing the `BASE_URL` variable in the file `game-client/commonconsensus/util/Settings.as` and recompiling.

 # Modifying CommonConsensus